 Ask most people why they drink bottled water and they will probably tell you that it tastes better – maybe less chemically.

 The interesting fact is that blind taste tests revealed that most people can not tell the difference between tap and bottled water, and just over half said they preferred the taste of tap water.
 Now of course this depends on what part of the country you live in.

 London tap water is harder than other parts of the country so maybe this is more justifiable.
-You can find out more about water hardness.

 What’s the damage?